smlindauer/open-model-manager-resources/runOpenMM/README.md

 ```

-That will start the image in detached mode.
-Once that is done you can do
+The command starts the image in detached mode.
+When the image is started, you can perform the following tasks:

 ```
 # Look at logs